Noisy Interactive Quantum Communication: Results in Other Models

-\begin{theorem} Given a two-party quantum protocol of length $N$ in the noiseless model, there exists a quantum depolarizing channel of unassisted forward quantum capacity $Q=0$ and a simulation protocol in the quantum model with asymptotically positive rate of communication which succeeds in simulating the original protocol with arbitrarily small error over that quantum channel.
-More precisely, there exists constants $c, R_Q > 0$ such that given a particular depolarizing quantum channel $\M_0^Q$ of forward quantum capacity $Q = 0$ and any noiseless protocol length $N \in 2 \mathbb{N}$, there exist a universal simulator $P$ in the quantum model of length $N^\prime$ with communication rate at least $R_Q$, transmission alphabet size $2$, which succeeds with error~$2^{- cN}$ at simulating all noiseless protocols of length $N$ over $\M_0^Q$
+It turns out that quantum capacity does not capture the ability to transmit information in an interactive setting.
+Given a two-party quantum protocol of length $N$ in the noiseless model, there exist a quantum depolarizing channel of unassisted forward quantum capacity $C_Q=0$ and a simulation protocol in the quantum model with asymptotically positive rate of communication which succeeds in simulating the original protocol with arbitrarily small error over that quantum channel. \begin{theorem} There exist constants $c, R_\rQ > 0$ such that given any $N \in 2 \mathbb{N}$, there exists a universal simulator $P$ for noiseless quantum protocols of length~$N$ with the following properties.
+The simulator~$P$ is in the quantum model, has length $N^\prime$, communication rate at least $R_\rQ$, and transmission alphabet size $2$.
+Further, the simulation succeeds with error at most~$2^{- cN}$ at simulating all noiseless protocols of length $N$ over a particular depolarizing quantum channel $\M_0$ of forward quantum capacity $C_Q = 0$. \end{theorem}